 Emotions are a tricky subject.
-What is an even trickier subject is the way that our emotions can guide our behavior.
+What is an even trickier subject is the way that our emotions can guide our spending behavior.

 In the last post on My Life Experiment we discussed the habits my family has been using to save our hard-earned cash.
-Now it is time to discuss a resistance to our cash saving habit development, EMOTIONAL ACTING OUT.
+Now it is time to discuss a resistance to our cash saving habit development, emotional acting out.

 I am not really talking about full-on addiction.
 That is its own beast.
 Though addiction of any sort is certainly fueled by an emotional driving force.